1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Physical Exam

-He begins with a thorough review of your medical history and performs a physical exam to evaluate your symptoms.
+He will start with the review of your medical history and will take a physical assessment as a way to assess your symptoms.

 Blood Tests